 4] OpenOffice Impress (Presentation)

-Importing slides in Microsoft PowerPoint format work well, but not perfect.
+Importing slides in Microsoft PowerPoint format works well, but not perfect.
 You may encounter compatibility issues in full-screen slide mode.
-There are many tools available on Impress which allows modifying slide templates, but it lacks that one-click “New-Slide Button”.
+There are many tools available on Impress which allow modifying slide templates, but it lacks that one-click “New-Slide Button”.

 5] OpenOffice Draw (Drawing)